-Breast milk is like liquid gold.
-So expressing or pumping your breast milk can give you peace of mind knowing your baby can still get all the benefits of breast milk even when they’re fed from a bottle.
+Expressing or pumping can give you peace of mind knowing your baby can still get all the benefits of breastmilk when they’re fed from a bottle.

-For mums who can’t feed baby directly from their breast, because their baby is premature, or has a poor latch for example, expressing means that they can still offer baby all the nutrients and antibodies, that help to fight against infection and disease, that breast milk contains.
+For mums who can’t feed baby directly from their breast, because their baby is premature or has a poor latch for example, expressing means that they can still offer their baby all the nutrients and antibodies that help to fight against infection and disease that breastmilk contains.

 Breastfeeding your baby directly doesn’t require much kit, just you, your boobs, some breast pads to keep you dry, a good nursing bra and maybe a cushion or pillow to help you stay comfortable.

-Milk storage pots, baby feeding bottles or milk storage bags - to store your breast milk
+- Some pots or milk storage bags to store your breast milk.

-- Breast pads to keep you dry and comfortable and safe from little leaks.
+- Breast pads to keep you dry, comfortable and safe from little leaks.

-- Bottle warmer to warm your breast milk to body temperature after being stored in the fridge or freezer
+- A bottle warmer to warm your breastmilk to body temperature after it's been stored in the fridge or freezer.

-How often to pump and for how long?
+How often should you pump, and for how long?

 Guidelines suggest that you should exclusively breastfeed your baby for the first 6 weeks to help you establish a good latch and a great routine, then you can think about introducing expressing if you choose to.

-If you’re mainly breastfeeding first and expressing to build up your milk supply:
+If you’re mainly breastfeeding first and pumping to build up your milk supply...

-- Express 30-60 minutes after breastfeeding your baby or at least one hour before their next feed.
-This should mean you still have plenty of milk for your baby at their next feed.
+- Express 30-60 minutes after breastfeeding your baby or at least one hour before their next feeding.
+This should mean you still have plenty of milk for your baby at their next feeding.

-Your boobs will respond to demand, so if you’re asking for more milk by breastfeeding and expressing they will increase their supply.
+- Remember, your boobs will respond to demand, so if you’re asking for more milk by breastfeeding and expressing, they will increase their supply.

-Plan to express at the same rate that your baby would be feeding directly from you.
+- Plan to pump at the same rate that your baby would be feeding directly from you.
 This can be 8-10 times in 24 hours.
-Make sure that your breasts are well drained at each session
+Make sure that your breasts are well drained at each session.

 One of the best bits of advice we can offer about learning to use your breast pump is to get to know how it works and practice before you need to use it.